 Was this helpful?

 To enable authentication in your ASP.NET Core application, use the middleware provided by the SDK.
 Go to the

-Startup class and call
+Program.cs file and call

-services.AddAuth0WebAppAuthentication() to register the SDK's middleware.
+builder.Services.AddAuth0WebAppAuthentication() to register the SDK's middleware.

 Ensure to configure the